rcc-uchicago/R-midway/README.md

-3. Setup R so that it seamlessly handles multiple versions of R, multiple interfaces (R text-based environment, RStudio, RStudio Server) and different package installation locations.
+3. Setup R so that it seamlessly handles multiple versions of R, multiple interfaces (R text-based environment, RStudio, RStudio Server, Jupyter, Rscript) and different package installation locations.

 4. Come up with reasonable guidelines for updating packages, and handling module (library) dependencies.